zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/document-generation.md

 2 | docgen | `^(docgen/)(.*)` | `http://localhost:8080/{R:1}{R:2}`

 {{% alert color="info" %}}Rule 1 is based on the default URL prefix (`p`) for page/microflow URLs.
 If you configured a different prefix in the runtime settings of your app, adjust the rule accordingly.{{% /alert %}}

+#### [Optional] Allowing the Document Generation service IP addresses

+If you have set up inbound and/or outbound IP whitelisting rules, you must allow the IP addresses of the DocGen service, listed [here](developerportal/deploy/mendix-ip-addresses/#global-platform-ips).

 ## Usage